Interview with Avetis Antaplyan - Recruiting in 2019 Part II

 S: Ok, let’s switch gears and talk a little more about the fun part of recruiting (or the jobs) – the candidate experience.
 Many sources have spoken on the importance of making the candidate experience a priority because it will help increase employee retention.
 HIRECLOUT boasts a great placement track record amongst employers (43% higher than industry average).
 How do you keep such a high placement average?

 A: The first step to that is understanding that this isn’t about the placement – it’s about understanding that company’s culture.
 That’s why we not only ask, we almost demand that we meet the company representatives – the VP of Engineering, possibly the HR director, Talent Acquisition director – we want to meet them, see who our people will work with [and see] their offices.
-We want to make sure that it’s not just about the technical specifications of a job, but the cultural piece has to match as well.
-If the company is not flexible, and we know flexibility is number one on a candidate’s list, even if he or she takes that job because they need a job or it was the highest paying job, we know for a fact that they’re not going to last.
-If the candidate is obsessed with growth and he/she wants to be a director in 18 months, and we know from a history how flat that organization is, if the likelihood that they’ll be director in 18 months (whether they do great or not) is unlikely or very low, we’re not going to push that person to that company.
-We have to think bigger than the placement or can the person ‘technically’ do the job.
-It starts with getting to know the client [and] getting to know the candidate.
+We want to make sure that it’s not just about the technical specifications of a job.
+The cultural piece has to match as well.

-S: Employee Referral programs are gaining popularity in the recruiting world as well, and why not?
-Referrals are great for two reasons – it gets you a great candidate and it gets people talking about HIRECLOUT, which can lead to other referrals.
+S: Employee Referral programs are gaining popularity in the recruiting world.
 Does HIRECLOUT have any referral programs in place?
 If so, can you tell us about them?

 Wheeler, K. “6 Recruitment Trends for 2019.”
 8 Jan 2019.
 ERE Recruiting Intelligence. https://www.ere.net/6-recruitment-trends-for-2019.